The determination of the spin and parity of a vector-vector system: Application

-The power of the test statistic defined in Eq.~\eqref{eq:test.statistics} is demonstrated using simulated data for the decay of the Higgs boson.
+The determination of spin and parity of an isolated resonance is demonstrated using simulated data for the decay of the Higgs boson.
 The form of the helicity matrix is found by considering the interaction term of the Higgs with the gauge bosons.
-The covariant amplitude for $H\to ZZ$ reads:
+The covariant amplitude for \mbox{$H\to ZZ$} reads:

 where $m_Z$ is the mass of the $Z$ boson and $v$ is the vacuum expectation value of the Higgs field.
 Using the explicit expressions for the polarization $\varepsilon_i(\lambda_i)$ vectors (see Appendix~\ref{sec:polarisation.vectors}), the special form of the matrix for group $\I$ is